MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 # Azure authentication with user credentials

 This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication with user-provided credentials.
 This is made possible through a set of TokenCredential implementations discussed below.

-Topics covered in this document include:
+This article covers the following topics:

 * [Device Code Credential](#device-code-credential)
 * [Interactive Browser Credential](#interactive-browser-credential)